TristanChao/c0724-code-solutions/react-multiple-components/react-multiple-components-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What are the phases in the React design process?
+  - layout/components, state, events
 - How does data flow in React?
+  - from parents to children
 - How can children components modify state in their parents?
+  - pass a function containing a state setter as a custom event prop to the child

 ## Notes